Home reports in Scotland

 How the Scottish property system differs from the rest of the UK

 The property-buying process in Scotland is generally quicker and less likely to fall through than it can be in the rest of the UK, excluding Northern Ireland.

 There are a number of reasons for this:

 - Preparing a home report costs money, therefore it's more likely that the vendor is serious about selling.

-- The home report means that buyers are better informed about a property's condition and value at the point of making an offer, so there's less potential for them to back out later
+- The home report means that buyers are better informed about a property's condition and value at the point of making an offer, so there's less reason for them to back out later.

 - Gazumping - when another buyer makes a higher offer after yours has been accepted - is rare because properties are usually withdrawn from the market once a price has been agreed.
 Solicitors are also not allowed to continue to represent a seller if they choose to go with a different buyer, meaning they don't encourage the practice.

 It will generally take four to eight weeks to buy a property in Scotland, while it's more likely to take eight to 12 weeks in England, Northern Ireland or Wales.